anvilsecure/hanalyzer/README.md

                         - Encryption Key of the SAP HANA Secure User Store

 Flags:
-  -h, --help   help for saphanalyzer
+  -h, --help   help for hanalyzer

-Use "saphanalyzer [command] --help" for more information about a command.
+Use "hanalyzer [command] --help" for more information about a command.
 ```

 ### Query mode